googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/matchfunction.md

 The MatchFunction is a service that implements the core matchmaking logic.
 A MatchFunction receives a MatchProfile as an input should return Match proposals for this MatchProfile.
 Here are the tasks it typically performs:

-- Query for Tickets for each Pool in the Match Profile (Open Match provides a helper library for this)
+- Query for Tickets for each Pool in the MatchProfile (Open Match provides a helper library for this)
 - Use these Tickets to generate Match Proposals.
-(The Match Profile also has a Roster Field that can be used to influence the match shape)
+(The MatchProfile also has a Roster Field that can be used to influence the match shape)
 - Stream the Match Proposals back to to Open Match.

 The tutorial provides a very basic MatchFunction scaffold *[TUTORIALROOT]/matchfunction* that simply groups the filtered tickets into Proposals forming matches of a configurable number of players.